karl-cardenas-coding/waypoint-deployment-pattern/README.md

 You will create two AMIs through HashiCorp Packer.
 The AMIs are sourced from the latest version of the Amazon Linux2 AMI.

 Next, create a file inside the folder `packer/server` directory and name it `variables.auto.pkrvars.hcl`.
+See the file `pkrvars.example` as a starting point.
 Populate the variables with values values that corresponds to your compute environment.
 The content of the file should look similar to the example snippet below.
 Ensure you specify the AWS profile to use for the Packer build.

 ```tf
 profile          = "myRole"